niranjan94/facebook-page-manager/README.md

 * A Resposive UI
 * Auto E-Mail Alerts
 * Provision for Public Anonymous post submissions (such as confessions pages,complaint pages etc)
-* Automatinc RSS posting to Facebook
+* Automatic RSS posting to Facebook
 * ... and more to come ...